 - Click on the Select button to select an existing TB for your project.
 Select the Read and Write check boxes in the new window next to the desired TB and click on the Save button (do not click on the TB name).

 The sections below explain the available options when selecting a TB for a project.

 One or more TBs can be selected for a project.
 You can select up to 10 TBs in Read mode, but only one of the TBs can be selected for use in Write mode.
 However, it is not necessary to have a TB in Write mode selected in your projects.

 The read and write mode explained:

-- Write: When new terms are created in Memsource Editor, they are saved in the TB with the Write mode
+- Write: When new terms are created in Memsource Editor, they are saved in the TB that has Write mode active.

 Relevant Term Bases